SoftUni-Internal/interactive-content/EN/01-Exam/01-Problem-01.md

 ```
 [/code-editor]
 [task-description]
-## Description
+# Description
-It's hot and sunny outside so you decide to go to the swimming pool with your friends.
+It is hot and sunny outside so you decide to go to the swimming pool with your friends.

 Your task is to create a program that calculates the amount that should be paid for entry to the pool.